msainsburydale/NeuralEstimators.jl/docs/src/API/architectures.md

 Pages   = ["activationfunctions.md"]
 ```

-In addition to the [standard activation functions](https://fluxml.ai/Flux.jl/stable/models/activation/) provided by Flux (e.g., `relu`, `softplus`), the following layers can be used at the end of an architecture to ensure valid estimates for certain models.
-Note that the Flux layer `Parallel` can be useful for applying several different parameter constraints.
+In addition to the standard activation functions provided by [NNlib.jl](https://fluxml.ai/Flux.jl/stable/reference/models/activation/#man-activations) (e.g., `relu`, `gelu`, `softplus`), the following layers can be used at the end of an architecture to ensure valid point estimates for certain models.
+Note that `Parallel` ([Flux](https://fluxml.ai/Flux.jl/stable/reference/models/layers/#Flux.Parallel)/[Lux](https://lux.csail.mit.edu/stable/api/Lux/layers)) can be useful for applying several parameter constraints.

 !!! note "Layers vs. activation functions"
-    Although we may conceptualise the following types as "output activation functions", they should be treated as separate layers included in the final stage of a `Chain()`.
+    Although we may conceptualise the following types as "output activation functions", they should be treated as separate layers included in the final stage of a `Chain`.
 In particular, they cannot be used as the activation function of a `Dense` layer.

 ```@docs
 Compress